National Art Gallery in Ottawa : Things to Know

 3.12 Pavane by Jean Paul Riopelle

 Jean-Paul Riopelle is one of the most profound artists in Canada.
-Some of his great and most admirable works, including Pavane, are present in the national gallery.
+Some of his outstanding and most admirable works, including Pavane, are present in the national gallery.
 This painting is named after a ceremonial slow dance performed in the Spanish court during the 16th century.

 The Canada national gallery has several architectural interiors: